LifeBogger presents the Full Story of a Football Genius best known by the Nickname; ‘O Magico’.

-At the little age of six, Coutinho’s skills strengthened to the surprise of many who didn’t believe a shy boy could be as good as he became.
+While he was at the little age of six, Coutinho’s skills strengthened, to the surprise of many who didn’t believe a shy boy could be as good as he became.

 At some point, his full family would leave home just to come witness to his expertise.
 It was the grandmother of a friend who urged his dad, Jose Carlos, to quickly enrol his son into any nearby local team instead of seeing raw talent being wasted.